Studio monitors are great for having a clear, unbiased, and flat idea of what you have just recorded.

 Another very important thing is studio monitors should be at the same height your head is at.

 In fact, they need to be facing your ears exactly.
 Don’t overlook the height issue because it changes your perspective.
-Nowadays most people listen to music through headphones which are inside the ears and hence, having a bias for lows because your ears are above the speaker levels can take you to believe that a mix is ready when there is a huge flaw there.
+Nowadays most people listen to music through headphones that are inside the ears and hence, having a bias for lows because your ears are above the speaker levels can take you to believe that a mix is ready when there is a huge flaw there.

 You might already know this but the lows in your mix are what will make people move their feet and their head.